jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 ## So why consider moving?

 My current subscription ends in October, so this is a good moment to weigh things up.
-To be frank: I'd prefer staying with Fastmail - it works, and it works well - but here's why:
+I would prefer staying with Fastmail - it works, and it works well, but there's one thing that keeps nagging at me:

 >I am not a lawyer.
 This is my own interpretation.
 Make of it what you will.
 {: .prompt-warning }